SwedbankPay/developer.swedbankpay.com/_includes/payment-order-abort.md

 | `paymentorder`           | `object`     | The payment order object.                                                                                                                                                                                                 |
 | └➔&nbsp;`operation`      | `string`     | `Abort`                                                                                                                                                                                                                |
 | └➔&nbsp;`abortReason`      | `string`     | `CancelledByConsumer` or `CancelledByCustomer`.
 Why the payment was aborted.                                                                                                                                                                         |

+## Abort Response

+{% if documentation_section contains "checkout-v3" %}

+The response given when aborting a payment order is equivalent to a `GET` request towards the `paymentorders` resource, as displayed above, with its `status` set to `Aborted`.

+{% else %}

+The response given when aborting a payment order is equivalent to a `GET` request towards the `paymentorders` resource, as displayed above, with its `state` set to `Aborted`.

+{% endif %}

 {% if documentation_section contains "checkout-v3" %}